Therapies for Mood Disorders

 • Serving as an alternative treatment until a suitable medication is discovered.

 This psychotherapy can reduce overall distress and decrease manic or depressive episodes.
-It also strives at creating awareness or mindfulness about the client’s mood, emotions, physical sensations, biased thoughts, or common cognitive errors, which are important indicators of a manic or depressive episode.
+It also strives to create awareness or mindfulness about the client’s mood, emotions, physical sensations, biased thoughts, or common cognitive errors, which are important indicators of a manic or depressive episode.
 Cognitive behavioral therapy is to teach the ways to approach thoughts differently so when they do come.
 Cognitive behavioral therapy works to identify thoughts that contribute to your emotional distress and influence you to behave in negative ways.
 If you are looking for the “best Psychologist near me” seek assistance from Top Psychologist in India at TalktoAngel India’s no 1 Online Counselling and mental health well-being platform.

 During CBT a therapist and client used to work in many ways-